Monday, May 29, 2023

 It’s super easy to eat more than you should during Thanksgiving.
-Here are some drinks that can provide some relief.
+Here are drinks which can provide some relief.

 Aside from the dinner part of Thanksgiving, this holiday is also filled with tons of eating and drinking throughout the day.
 By the time you sit down to eat, you’re probably already well on your way to being full.

-Here are a few drinks, alcoholic and non-alcoholic, that you can drink after having dinner (or even throughout your day) that will have your belly feeling grateful.
+Here is what to drink when bloated after Thanksgiving, alcoholic and non-alcoholic.
+You can drink these after dinner (or even throughout your day) so your belly will feel grateful.

 Digestifs